Rangers: Steven Gerrard returning to Ibrox 'ticks a lot of boxes' but club don't know who they want, says Kris Boyd

 - Get Sky Sports on WhatsApp | Download the Sky Sports app

-Sky Sports News understands Gerrard and Real Madrid assistant Davide Ancelotti are just two names that have been sounded out about taking charge.
+Sky Sports News understands Gerrard and Real Madrid assistant Davide Ancelotti are just two of the names being sounded out about taking charge.

-former Southampton, Swansea and MK Dons manager Russell Martin is another name under consideration.
+As reported last week, former Southampton, Swansea and MK Dons manager Russell Martin has been another name under consideration.

 In-demand Danny Rohl, ex-Luton Town boss Rob Edwards and former Bournemouth and Wolves manager Gary O'Neil have also been linked to the job.